Frequently Asked Questions

 Does Web Historian track my web browsing?

 No. Web Historian lets you visualize the web browsing history that is already on your computer.
 To see the data Web Historian uses on Chrome press Command+Y (Mac) or Control+Y (PC) or go to the menu History > Show Full History.
 All web browsers keep logs of browsing history so that you can use the “Back” button, and other functions like auto-completing website names you type frequently.
-Web Historian provides you with visualizations of this pre-existing data which begins and remains only on your own computer unless you decide to opt-in to the research project.
+Web Historian provides you with visualizations of this pre-existing data which begins and remains only on your own computer.

 Does Web Historian share or send my browsing history data without my knowledge?